getsentry/sentry-java/docs/usage.rst

 ============

 **Note:** The following page provides examples on how to configure and use Sentry directly.
-It is **highly recommended** that you use one of the provided integrations instead if possible.
+It is **highly recommended** that you use one of the :ref:`provided integrations <integrations>` instead if possible.

 Installation
 ------------